Cost Of Living

 Our top tips

+Get loyalty cards.
 Most supermarkets and stores have loyalty cards you can use to collect points and save money.
-At LUU, we have our own loyalty scheme, LUU Rewards – start collecting points on every purchase you make in any LUU outlet to spend later.
+At LUU, we have our own loyalty scheme which you can access through the LUU Eats app – start collecting points on every purchase you make in any LUU outlet to spend later.